mila-iqia/COVI-AgentSim/docs/events.md

  "payload": {}
 }
 ```
-4. `test` - When a `Human` is tested, the event is recored about it's results.
+4. `test` - When a `Human` is tested an event is recored with it's results.
 ```
 {
  "human_id": 999,